ericmartell/MAGA/README.md

 When any dependent object or association is changed, the template will reload and return valid data.

 **Minutiae**
+Object history.
+For every object MAGA manages, we create a table called (Object_name)_history, which shows every write to the object and what changed.
+This is done off-thread, so you don't need to worry about the perf hit.

+**Minutiae**

 MAGA is a lazily populated cache.
 When you load Objects, we check the cache, then the database (which then populates the cache).
 When you load associations, we check the cache for a list of ids of the remote class defined by the association.
 If we miss, we load the ids out of database, and save them in cache.
 We then load all objects for the ids using the object load path.

 In some cases, updating fields within an object will change associations.
 For instance, if there is a one-to-many join with an object having a field otherObjectId, changing the id and saving will implicitly change this object's associations.
 This is taken care of internally... there is no need for manual updating of the object's associations.
 Likewise, updating an object's associations will automatically change all of its fields within objects in scope via reflection.
 The goal here is to make this totally invisible to the programmer.